way2swaggy/Grocery-Guru/README.md

-Grocery Guru is an amazing web app that allows the user to submit a grocery item into the search bar, to which the Grocery Guru will respond with the cheapest groceries in the area!
+Grocery Guru is an amazing web app that allows the user to submit details about foods that they want to buy, and Grocery Guru supplies the best place to buy it!